goldest-star/seawave-animation/README.md

     texture to represent objects of complex appearance on a simple geometry.
 We also modify fish so that they rotate with the camera.
-In addition, to have a floater effect on the sea, the fish have a $ timer $ to change their position together with the wave in time.
+In addition, to have a floater effect on the sea, the fish have a *timer* to change their position together with the wave in time.

 - The boards are rectangular parallelepipeds which float